-We chose to use one colour of balls for odd numbers and another colour of balls for the even numbers.
+It helps to use one colour of balls for odd numbers – here it’s yellow.

-This way your child can instantly see the odd and even numbers once they are laid out in a sequence.
+Your child can then more easily spot the pattern of odd and even numbers once they’re all laid out in order (see below).

-Ask them to say each number as they place it down.
+You could ask them to say each number as they put them down.

-Once your child has ordered the numbers say them all out loud from 1-10.
+Once your child has ordered the numbers say them again out loud from 1-10.

 So you bat an invisible ball to your child saying ‘1’, they bat it back and shout ‘2’, and so on, until you reach 10.